 The people most at peace are the ones who’ve given of themselves.

-Over the last thirty years, I’ve worked or interacted with some of the wealthiest people in the world.
-Despite enormous wealth, and professional success, there is a certain drive to so many of them.
+Over the last thirty years, I’ve worked or interacted with some of the richest people in the world.
+Despite enormous wealth and professional success, there is a certain drive to so many of them.
 A drive…and a sadness.

 Their money doesn’t bring them much happiness.
-And while donating money to worthy causes is noble, that doesn’t seem to help people feel better about past transgressions either.
+And while donating money to worthy causes is noble, that doesn’t seem to help people feel better about past transgressions.
+Philanthropy doesn’t erase anything.

 The penance that appears to make the most difference to people as they die is the personal connection they’ve made with people they’ve wronged.
 Not the money they’ve used to try to cover it up.
-The ones who’ve not sought absolution tend to be the most haunted, especially at night.
+My clients who refuse to seek absolution tend to be the most haunted, especially at night.

 It doesn’t have to be that way.
-Saying you’re sorry can help.
+Saying you’re sorry can help you in so many ways.

 There is a big difference between, “I’m sorry you feel I’ve wronged you” and “I’m sorry.”